camdixon/dance-time/README.md

 1. Create a teacher profile
 2. Login as the teacher
+3. Add new students that I teach
+4. Schedule a planned lesson for the current week
-3. Add students to my schedule this week
+5. View students I have schedule for this wek